 Where Printify Could Improve

 Some users report that the quality of DTG needs improvement.
 This could be a vendor-specific issue.
 That’s why it’s so important to order samples ahead of time.
+You should also try different print on demand vendors.

 Other users say that some product suppliers aren’t as available as the Printy website would lead you to believe.
 The processing time printify suppliers post isn’t necessarily reliable.
 The time shown is a 30 day average of all orders.